RobotLocomotion/drake/doc/_pages/jenkins.md

 ---
-title: GitHub PR Interaction with Jenkins
+title: Continuous Integration with GitHub Pull Requests
 ---

 When a new pull request is opened in the project and the author of the pull